ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/partition.md

 - [DETACH PARTITION\|PART](#detach-partitionpart) — Moves a partition or part to the `detached` directory and forget it.
 - [DROP PARTITION\|PART](#drop-partitionpart) — Deletes a partition or part.
-- [FORGET PARTITION](#forget-partition) — Deletes a partition completely from ZooKeeper.
+- [FORGET PARTITION](#forget-partition) — Deletes a partition metadata from zookeeper if it's empty.
 - [ATTACH PARTITION\|PART](#attach-partitionpart) — Adds a partition or part from the `detached` directory to the table.
 - [ATTACH PARTITION FROM](#attach-partition-from) — Copies the data partition from one table to another and adds.
 - [REPLACE PARTITION](#replace-partition) — Copies the data partition from one table to another and replaces.